bocresser/brickbreaker/README.md

 # Hello
 I made a game when I was younger.
-It's pretty wacky.
-If you're bored and/ or curious, you can play it a play at bocresser.github.io/games/brickbreaker
+If you're bored or curious, you can play it a play at bocresser.github.io/games/brickbreaker